Administrative divisions of Virginia: Richmond: a center of annexation efforts and conflicts

 In that case, while the annexation lawsuit filed by Richmond in 1965 was being heard, with the city seeking 51 sqmi of the county, the leaders of the two jurisdictions, Irvin G. Horner, the chairman of the Chesterfield County Board of Supervisors, and Phil J. Bagley, Jr., the mayor of the City of Richmond, met privately and agreed to this compromise.

 In May 1969, the Horner-Bagley Compromise, as it came to be called, was approved by the county and city and incorporated in a court decree of July 12, 1969.
 This effectively shut out a number of third parties attempting to block the annexation, who felt they had been excluded from the process.
 An example among these was a small commuter bus company holding an operating rights in the county, whereas the city granted its bus franchise to a competitor.
 Taxicab operators were similarly impacted.
 More significantly, 47,000 people found themselves living in a different jurisdiction without a public referendum.

 The Chesterfield-Richmond annexation agreement resulted in Richmond receiving 23 sqmi of the county, as well as fire stations, parks, and other infrastructure such as water and sewer lines.
 Under the agreement, approximately a dozen public schools, support buildings, and future school sites were conveyed to the City of Richmond to be operated by Richmond Public Schools.
-Compounding the unhappiness of many of the residents of the annexed area was the fact that Richmond Public Schools was already involved in a desegregation lawsuit in the U.S. Federal Courts.
+Compounding the unhappiness of many of the residents of the annexed area was that Richmond Public Schools was already involved in a desegregation lawsuit in the U.S. Federal Courts.
 The schools involved in the annexed area included the Huguenot High School, the Fred D. Thompson Middle School, the Elkhardt Middle School, and eight elementary schools.
 In 1971, these schools were included in a court-ordered desegregation busing program, which was finally ceased sometime during the 1990s.

 Many of the 47,000 residents who lived in the annexed area of the compromise of 1970 had been opposed to the annexation.
 They fought unsuccessfully for over seven years in the courts to have the annexation reversed, and ruefully called it the 23 sqmi zone "Occupied Chesterfield."

 At the same time, black plaintiffs who had lived in the city prior to the annexation claimed a violation of the National Voting Rights Act of 1965.
 The claim was that their voting power had been deliberately diminished by the attempts of city leaders to add white voters and dilute to black vote.
 The pre-annexation population of the city as of 1970 was 202,359, of which 104,207 or 52% were black citizens.
 The annexation added to the city 47,262 people, of whom 1,557 were black and 45,705 were non-black.
 The post-annexation population of the city was therefore 249,621, of which 105,764 or 42% were black.
 The plaintiffs prevailed in court by creation of a ward system which guaranteed black voters would be represented fairly in city government.